top of page

 2014 is when I originally wrote 'Weird Willow'.
-Production for my stop motion film started early 2024.
-This is a post about my journey so far, where 'Weird Willow' came from and where I'm up to now in 2025 with my 2D Stop motion film.This post will start from 2014, and will lead up to 2025, Present day.
+Production for my stop motion film started around 2023.
+This is a post about my journey so far, where 'Weird Willow' came from and where I'm up to now in 2025, half way through making my film.This post will start from 2014, and will lead up to 2025, Present day.

 2014